Attorneys Advocating For Families In Wrongful Death Claims

-It is an understatement to say that losing someone unexpectedly is difficult.
-Losing a spouse, a parent, or a child can be devastating.
+Losing a spouse, parent or child can be devastating.
 It can alter the entire course of your life, and you may never feel quite the same.
-When a loved one’s passing was the result of another person’s, a professional’s, or a corporation’s negligence, you have to face another challenging element to their death.
+When a loved one’s passing was the result of negligence by another person, professional or corporation, you have to face an additional challenging element of their death.
 Someone else is to blame, and how can you hold them responsible?

-To discuss your rights and options after the death of a family member, contact Menzer Law Firm and schedule a free consultation with a Seattle wrongful death attorney.
+To discuss your rights and options after the death of a family member, contact us at Menzer Law Firm, PLLC, and schedule a free consultation about your case.

 Whatever the type of accident or professional negligence that led to your loved one’s passing, we are here to help.
-Call us as soon as possible and after an initial investigation into the fatal incident, we can advise you on your options.
-If you have a valid legal claim against a responsible party, and your family wishes to pursue compensation, we can represent you in a wrongful death lawsuit and insurance claim.
+Call us as soon as possible, and after an initial investigation into the fatal incident, we can advise you on your options.
+If you have an actionable legal claim against a responsible party and your family wishes to pursue compensation, we can represent you in a wrongful death lawsuit and insurance claim.

 Wrongful Death Compensation

-A wrongful death action may include the damages suffered by the decedent before he or she died; the damages suffered by the Estate, and the damages suffered by the decedent’s close family member as a result of the loss.
+A wrongful death action may include the damages suffered by the decedent before he or she died, the estate and the decedent’s close family members as a result of the loss.

 Compensation in a wrongful death case may include:

-- Economic damages on behalf of the decedent’s estate, such as medical expenses, burial and funeral expenses, and lost income;
+- Economic damages on behalf of the decedent’s estate, such as medical expenses, burial and funeral expenses as well as lost income

-- Noneconomic damages suffered by a surviving spouse or domestic partner, including “loss of consortium”; and
+- Noneconomic damages suffered by a surviving spouse or domestic partner, including loss of consortium

-To discuss the types of compensation you and your loved ones can pursue, you should speak with an experienced Seattle wrongful death attorney from Menzer Law Firm.
+To discuss the types of compensation that you and your loved ones can pursue, you should speak with an attorney from Menzer Law.

 In April 2019, Gov. Jay Inslee signed SB5163 into law.
 This bill updated Washington’s wrongful death law in regard to who could pursue a wrongful death claim and receive compensation.

-Previously, parents could not pursue compensation for the loss of their adult child.
+Previously, parents could not pursue compensation for the loss of their adult children.
 Now, such a claim may be filed.

 Wrongful Death Claims Differ From Survival Actions